ibm-cloud-docs/vpc/snapshots_vpc_view.md

 ```
 {:pre}

-You can filter the list using the resource group ID, source volume ID, or source volume CRN, and further filter the results by using these options:
+You can filter the list by using the resource group ID, source volume ID, or source volume CRN, and further filter the results by using these options:

 * Limit - To control the number of snapshots displayed on a page.
 * Start - To specify which snapshot (by ID) to start the list.
-* Sort - To control the order in which you sort the page, such as by date created or alphebetically by snapshot name.
+* Sort - To control the order in which you sort the page, such as by date created or alphabetically by snapshot name.

 For more information, see the [VPC API reference](https://{DomainName}/apidocs/vpc).

-For example, this call filters the list to show snapshots created for a single volume and limits the results to five per page.
+For example, this call filters the list to show snapshots that were created for a single volume and limits the results to five per page.

 ```
 curl -X GET \